bugcrowd/HUNT/README.md

 HUNT is a proxy extension to:

-1. Identify common parameters vulnerable to certain vulnerability classes (HUNT Scanner, availible for Burp Suite and ZAProxy).
+1. Identify common parameters vulnerable to certain vulnerability classes (HUNT Scanner, availible for Burp Suite PRO and ZAProxy).
 2. Organize testing methodologies (currently avalible only inside of Burp Suite).

 ### HUNT Scanner Vulnerability Classes